What are the common reasons why bipolar relationships fail? The answers are rarely straightforward since there are many variables to consider.

 Bipolar II disorder consists of alternating depressive and hypomanic episodes (periods of elevated mood and energy milder in nature than manic episodes)

-9 Common reasons why bipolar relationships fail
+10 common reasons why bipolar relationships fail

 1. Dramatic changes in mood and behavior

-Although the symptoms of bipolar disorder exist on a spectrum, both hypo/manic and depressive episodes are present with this diagnosis.
+Although the symptoms of bipolar disorder exist on a spectrum, hypo/manic and depressive episodes are present with this diagnosis.
 One of the reasons why bipolar relationships fail is related to dramatic changes in the mood and behavior that come with the episodes.

 For example, during manic episodes, a person seeks more pleasure through heavy drinking or partying.
-On the other hand, during a depressive phase, they might withdraw from the partner due to the heavy onset of hopelessness and despair.
+On the other hand, during a depressive phase, they might withdraw from their partner due to the heavy onset of hopelessness and despair.

 Living with someone with bipolar can be challenging as it requires the spouse to find ways to cope with the experience of these tense and sometimes extreme fluctuations.

-2. Emotional ups and downs
+3. Emotional ups and downs

 When their mood changes towards the depressive spectrum, it can be upsetting differently, especially if the partner mentions suicidal thoughts.
-This can take you through an emotional rollercoaster, leaving you confused, worried, and feeling helpless.
+This can take you through an emotional rollercoaster, leaving you confused, worried, and helpless.

-3. Irritability and anger
+4. Irritability and anger

 One of the misconceptions about bipolar disorder is that a person is happy when they are experiencing mania.
 Manic periods are better described as periods of elevated mood, including irritability and anger.

-5. The stress of managing the symptoms
+6. The stress of managing the signs

 Choosing to stop taking medication affects their partner too.
 Together they have worked towards establishing a symptoms-free period, and this act can be perceived as a betrayal after everything they did to help their loved one feel better.
 You can imagine how that can impact the relationship.

-6. Destructive behaviors
+7. Destructive behaviors

 Although depressive episodes are hard to cope with, mania brings other challenges that can be just as destructive.